axel-osoft/sc-load17/docs/examples.md

 The generated `__init__` method will have an attribute called `__annotations__` that contains this type information.

-If your annotations contain strings (e.g. forward references), you can resolve these after all references have been defined by using {func}`attrs.resolve_types`.
+If your annotations contain strings (for example, forward references), you can resolve these after all references have been defined by using {func}`attrs.resolve_types`.
 This will replace the *type* attribute in the respective fields.